 I must admit that I am not a big fan of video games.
 When I think of video games, I only envision my 15-year-old son sitting on the couch for hours at a time, headset on, barking strategy to his friends using terms I don’t recognize.
-He stares intently at the television, clicking endlessly on the game pad, a device that seems comparable to equipment used in a NASA space shuttle control room.

 While I would prefer to permanently power down the console, I began thinking, “What if I took a different approach?
 What if I attempted to find the positive in Fortnite and other video games?”

 I pondered how I could turn my lack of enthusiasm with video gaming into a when-given-lemons-make-lemonade situation.
 After considering video gaming from a different perspective, I realized that gamers are learning skills that can transfer into their daily lives and, specifically, into their online learning approach.